malingahasantha/Python/README.md

 ### 16. dictionary data type
 uses of dictionary data type. access values using key value, add single values and multiple values, remove values, clear dictionary.

+### 17. while loop
+uses of while loop. excercise : get 5 input values from user and then return the sum of the input values. we should have define a condition and while loop runs only the condition is True and until the condition is True.

+### 18. for loop
+uses of for loop. return values in a list and a dictionary.

+### 18. continue and break statements
+In continue when the condition is true in if statement or what ever state skip once that moment In break, when the condition is true the it stops the program